Venaticosuchus: Discovery

 Fossils of Venaticosuchus have only been recovered, in the early sixties, from a single fossil site in Argentina.
 This site, located at Cerro Las Lajas in the province of La Rioja, contains outcrops from the middle part of the Ischigualasto Formation, which was deposited in the Late Triassic.
 The Cerro Las Lajas site has also preserved fossils of Trialestes (one of the oldest crocodylomorphs) and Pisanosaurus (either a silesaurid or one of the oldest ornithischian dinosaurs).
 However, its overall amount of fossil material is scant relative to other Ischigualasto localities, and few fossils found at Cerro Las Lajas have been found elsewhere in the formation.
 This makes it difficult to gauge exactly when the Cerro Las Lajas site was formed, but it had to have been between ~231.7 and ~225.0 million years ago, based on radiometric dating of the youngest and oldest rocks in the Ischigualasto Formation.
+Further excavations at Cerro Las Lajas have revealed more familiar species similar to other exposures of the Ischigualasto Formation.
+The holotype of Venaticosuchus was found at a level where the most common fossils are from a new species of the rhynchosaur Teyumbaita.
+Age constraints on this Teyumbaita biozone suggest that it was emplaced between around 227.94 and 227.24 Ma.

 Venaticosuchus fossil remains consist of skull and jaw material from a single animal, although much of the braincase and the top part of the skull are missing.
 The original 1970/1971 description of Venaticosuchus, published by renowned Argentine paleontologist José Bonaparte, derived the generic name from the Latin venaticus, "hunting", and the Latinised Greek suchus, "crocodile".
 The specific name honoured the paleontologist Carlos Rusconi Sassi, deceased in 1969.
 It indicated that the fossil also included a partial forelimb and osteoderms (bony scutes), but these remains have not been located by modern paleontologists and are thus considered missing.
 Bones from the right side of the skull were also considered missing until 2015, when quadratojugal, quadrate, surangular, articular, and angular bones from the right side of the skull were rediscovered.
 These were described in 2018 as part of a study on ornithosuchid jaw biomechanics.
 All known fossil material of Venaticosuchus is stored in the vertebrate paleontology collections of the Instituto Miguel Lillo at the National University of Tucumán.
 There, they are collectively termed the holotype specimen PVL 2578.